robintrayler/collagen_demineralization/manuscript.md

 ### Spectral Indices

-Several indices have been proposed to characterize the crystal-chemical properties of bone apatite and collagen {@tbl:indices}.
+Several indices have been proposed to characterize the crystal-chemical properties of bone apatite and collagen (@tbl:indices).
 We calculated several indices related to total carbonate and phosphate content as well as organic (collagen) content.

 | Index |              Formula                |    Reference    |
 |:-----:|:-----------------------------------:|:---------------:|